iluvjava/Maths/Notebook 2.0/AMATH 503/Greens Function 4.md

 $v$ is easier becaue it's homogenous, and we can just use D'Alambert method in this case.
 And then for $w$, we are going to use the Green's function to solve it, decompse the $Q$ function into a collection $\delta$ over a region, and then we can reconstruct the non-homogeneous solution of the system.

-And from the last part, we have discovered that:
+And from the last part, we have already discussed how to solve that.
+And that is how the non-homogenous PDE with non-homogeous boundary conditions are solved.